Public Speaking Nerves? The Power of Believing You Can Improve

 Why is Mindset Important in The Context of Public speaking?

-In fact, it’s a game-changer.
-When you acknowledge that public speaking is not an innate talent but a skill that can be improved, you’re more likely to embrace the challenge and put in the work to improve your public speaking skills.
-Then with persistence and sustained effort, I know you’ll see results.
+Because when you acknowledge that public speaking is not an innate talent but a skill that can be improved, you’re more likely to embrace the challenge and put in the work to improve your public speaking skills.
+Then with persistence and sustained efforts you’re more likely to see results.

 Overcoming Public Speaking Nerves Involves Guts and Determination

-Anyone who has experienced public speaking anxiety knows that stepping onto that stage, despite the nerves, takes guts and determination.
+Anyone who has experienced public speaking nerves knows that stepping onto that stage takes guts and determination.
 If you don’t believe you can improve, why would you put yourself through it?
 Maybe you don’t.
 That would make sense.
 Avoidance was definitely a tactic of mine for many years.
 But with a growth mindset, you understand that improvement is possible, even if it’s slow and gradual.
 You know that you absolutely can learn how to overcome your public speaking nerves.

 You Don’t See Things As They Are, You See Them As You are